Making your own breadcrumbs is a great way to repurpose stale bread that you won’t have to waste.

 Breadcrumbs can be fresh or dried.
-The two are not the same and should not be used as substitutes for each other.
+The two are different from each other and are not necessarily interchangeable.
 Dried breadcrumbs can be purchased in stores.
 Both are easy to make at home from leftover bread.

-For fresh (or soft) breadcrumbs, just tear the bread into pieces, put it into a blender or food processor, and pulse until the crumbs are the size you want.
+Fresh (or Soft) BreadcrumbsTear the bread into pieces, put it into a blender or food processor, and pulse until the crumbs are the size you want.
 It’s best to use stale bread for breadcrumbs.
-One standard-size slice of bread will turn into about one-half cup of crumbs.
+One standard-size slice of bread will turn into about one-half cup crumbs.
 If using a blender, do one slice at a time.

-Dried breadcrumbs are made the same way, but the bread is dried first by baking the slices in a slow (300 degree) oven until it’s completely dried and toasted, about 20 minutes.
+Dried BreadcrumbsWhen making dried breadcrumbs the bread is dried first by baking the slices in a slow (300 degree) oven until it’s completely dried and toasted, about 20 minutes.
 Let the slices cool before crumbing.
-If you must substitute dried breadcrumbs for fresh ones, use only two-thirds the amount called for.

-You can add flavorings to crumbs to be used to top casseroles or coat skinless chicken breasts or cutlets.
-Try fresh or dried herbs, lemon zest or sesame seeds.
+You can add flavorings to crumbs to be used top casseroles or coat skinless chicken breasts or cutlets.
+Try fresh or dried herbs, lemon zest, or sesame seeds.